4lefts/primary-programming/src/year-4/rocket-trips/index.md

 As always, allow ample time for children to iterate on their code, to share it with their peers, to evaluate each others' work and improve their own animations.

 > **A note on curved motion** - describing curved motion can be tricky.
 There is a certain amount that can be done with the `rotate _ degrees` and `move _ steps` blocks, as shown in the original project.
-But this technique only goes so far, and move complex motion eventually needs trigonometry.
+But this technique only goes so far, and more complex motion eventually needs trigonometry.
 Depending what children what to create, it's probably worth guiding them towards straight line motion, as this is often a lot simpler.